Daylong conference explores gun violence in our community

 The final session of the day included Damon Daniels of the Ad Hoc Group Against Crime and Sgt.
 Robert Gibbs, of KCPD and the Kansas City No Violence Alliance and Heidi Brake Jones, a KC NoVA client advocate.
 They were led by Dr. Rosenfeld in discussion Kansas City's efforts to respond to and reduce gun violence.
 Rosenfeld notes that hot spot policing is a proven strategy to reduce violence.
 If police treat community members with respect, this hot-spot technique doesn't erode trust between community and law enforcement, Rosenfeld says.
 Another proven strategy is focused deterrence, the type of program initiated in Kansas City under the name KC No Violence Alliance or KC NoVA.
 Sgt.
 Robert Gibbs explains the basics of how KC NoVA operates here and client advocate Heidi Brake Jones talks about how she tries to help "clients," gang members who have been close to violence.
 Damon Daniels of the Ad Hoc Group Against Crime also tries to be a "trusted bridge" between police and the community.
 The persons close to violence in Kansas City have great needs and fears, Brake Jones says.

 The conference, says Jean Peters Baker, Jackson County Prosecutor, in closing has given participants a lot to take home and lot to do.
 We have a special obligation to reduce violence now that we know it can be done.
-Mike Feuer, LA District Attorney, calls the day a marvelous day with much take-home information.
+Mike Feuer, LA District Attorney, calls the day a marvellous day with much take-home information.

 If anyone is interested in lengthier videos of any particular session and for more information about the KC Gun Summit 2018 or the Prosecutors Against Gun Violence, please contact: